Assessments

 Educational assessments are designed to offer a clearer understanding of each person’s unique learning profile, including their strengths, areas where additional support may be helpful, and the factors that influence how they think and learn.

-These assessments may consider:
+These assessments may look at:

-What to expect from the assessment process
+What the educational assessment process looks like

-It may be helpful to understand whether ADHD, autism, dyslexia, dyscalculia, or giftedness may be relevant to your child’s learning before committing to a full diagnostic assessment.
+Gaining clarity about whether ADHD, autism, dyslexia, dyscalculia, or giftedness may be relevant before committing to a full diagnostic assessment may make a meaningful difference.

-At PsychWell, our assessment process is thoughtful, staged, and transparent, so that families may feel informed and confident at every step, without unnecessary cost or overwhelm.
+At PsychWell, we have designed our process to be staged and transparent, helping families to potentially feel informed and confident throughout, without unnecessary cost or overwhelm.

 Discovery call

-A short, relaxed conversation to help us understand your concerns, respond to any questions, and consider whether an assessment pathway may be the right fit.
+A brief, welcoming conversation to explore your concerns, address any questions, and determine whether proceeding with an assessment pathway may be appropriate.

 Initial consultation